Hedge and Mutual Funds' Fees and the Separation of Private Investments

 \section{Conclusion}

 A fund manager with a long horizon does not use private investment opportunities to hedge personal exposure to fund performance.
-This result holds for a hedge fund manager, paid by performance fees with high-water mark provision, and for a mutual fund manager, paid by management fees proportional to the fund's assets.
-Indeed, optimal policies for fund and wealth are separate, in that each of them depends only on the respective investment opportunity.
+This result holds for a hedge fund manager, paid by performance fees with a high-water mark provision, and for a mutual fund manager, paid by management fees proportional to the fund's assets.
+Indeed, optimal policies for the fund and wealth are separate, in that each of them depends only on the respective investment opportunity.
 The resulting welfare is the maximum welfare between that of fees and of private investments, without any diversification gain.
 Thus, the manager effectively focuses on either the fund or wealth, whichever is more attractive.

 An important open question, not discussed in this paper, is the quantitative effect of finite horizons.
-In practice, a very short horizon is likely to lead to substantially different conclusions, as typical investments offer relatively little short-term growth, but they allow an unscrupulous manager to maximize the option-like, one-time payoffs implied by fees by increasing the fund's volatility near the horizon.
-The question is to understand whether short-term or long-term considerations prevail for medium investment horizons, such as five to ten years, depending on the ratio between the manager's and the fund's assets.
+In practice, a very short horizon is likely to lead to substantially different conclusions, as typical investment opportunities offer relatively low returns, but allow an unscrupulous manager to maximize the option-like, one-time payoffs implied by fees by increasing the fund's volatility near the horizon.
+The question is to understand whether the short-term or the long-term considerations prevail for medium investment horizons, such as five to ten years, depending on the ratio between the manager's and the fund's assets.